kbaytan99/allMyDevs/readme.md

 <h1> DAY ONE </h1>
 <p>
-Space For Html.
+Space For Html. <br>
-Title Tags h1-h6 important for Seo.
+Title Tags h1-h6 important for Seo.<br>
-Paragraf tag.
+Paragraf tag.<br>
-Example for use h & p.
+Example for use h & p.<br>
-Formating Html.
+Formating Html.<br>
-Example for use h , p & Format Text.
+Example for use h , p & Format Text.<br>
-HyperLink which is used to link from one page to another. abbr.
+HyperLink which is used to link from one page to another.<br>
+abbr.<br>
-Adress defines the contact information for the author/owner of a document or an article.
+Adress defines the contact information for the author/owner of a document or an article.<br>
 IMG.
 </p>